Pennsylvania College of Optometry

 Required and recommended books may be purchased through the University bookstore on the Elkins Park campus.
 In addition, it is necessary for optometric students to possess a number of instruments, which are available at the bookstore.

-First-year optometry students in the Scholars Program should expect to pay approximately $3,640 for their books and instruments; the equivalent of the traditional program’s first and second year fees.
+First-year optometry students in the Scholars Program should expect to pay approximately $6,160 for their books and instruments; the equivalent of the traditional program’s first and second year fees.
+This includes a fee for e-books, which is automatically charged to your student account.

-The Scholars Program requires all students to have laptops /tablets/PDAs that meet certain technical standards and service requirements.
-The University orders specific laptops/tablets/PDAs for all students and they are distributed to students during Orientation Week.
+The Scholars Program requires all students to have tablets that meet certain technical standards and service requirements.
+The University orders specific tablets for all students and they are distributed to students during Orientation Week.
 (This technology requirement is reflected in the financial aid package.

 The University Employment Program and the Federal College Work Study Program allow students to earn money through part-time jobs to help meet their expenses.
 The current pay rate is $10.00 per hour and eligible students may work in a large variety of job situations located throughout the University.